amerob/neural-debris/README.md

-Solution pipeline for the Kaggle competition **Neural Debris Removal in Streak Detection Models**: repairing a backdoor-poisoned RetinaNet that detects space-debris streaks in astronomical images, scored by the asymmetric **maCADD** metric against a hidden clean model.
+Solution pipeline for the Kaggle competition **Neural Debris Removal in Streak Detection Models**: repairing a backdoor-poisoned RetinaNet that detects space-debris streaks in astronomical images, scored by the asymmetric **maCADD** metric against a hidden clean model..

 > **Author:** [amerob](https://github.com/amerob)